Geesama02/Push_swap/README.md

 ### Push_swap

-Compile the `push_swap` program using the provided Makefile:
+Compile the `push_swap` program using the Makefile:

 ```bash
 make